DIRECTV vs. Tegna: 5 Ways to Keep Watching - The TV Answer Man!

 Yes, your local channels (ABC, CBS, Fox, NBC, PBS, Univision, etc.) are available via a TV antenna, and they are free.
 Not only that, they can deliver a better HD picture over an antenna compared to cable or satellite.
 The latter tend to compress the signals of local (and all) channels, which tends to dilute the picture quality.
 The TV providers do this for several reasons, including creating more system room to deliver more channels.
 The signal your antenna receives directly from the local channel is purer (layman’s term, folks and therefore a better one.

-Con: Antennas Are Not Expensive
+Pro: Antennas Are Not Expensive

 The TV antenna, whether it’s indoor or outdoor, costs less than $100 with many indoor models well under $30.
 With local channels free, that’s a great deal for consumers looking to cut expenses.
 (Note: The outdoor antenna can normally pick up more channels than the indoor one.
 But indoor antennas are becoming more efficient every year with new models and new technology.)